Nicola1233/Dashboard_visual_project/README.md

 # Dashboard

-This project is a **simple interactive dashboard built with Streamlit and Plotly**.
+This project is a **interactive dashboard built with Streamlit and Plotly**.
 It visualizes daily life of a BDMA student data such as steps, sleep, and other data from a CSV file.

 The app is written in Python and can be run **with Anaconda (conda)** or **without Anaconda (pip)**.